 Maui Visitor Information

 Maui is the second-most-visited island in Hawaii with around 2.7 to 2.9 million visitors each year.
 Tourism greatly affects the character of the island and it boasts a very wide assortment of accommodation & activity choices available across the island.

 Maui is also the second-largest landmass in the Hawaiian island chain, which consists of eight major islands and 124 islets.
 The archipelago is made up of numerous volcanic islands in the central Pacific Ocean stretching in a 1,500-mile crescent from Kure Island in the northwest to the Big Island of Hawaii in the east, encompassing an area of 6,459 square miles.
 The eight major islands at the eastern end of the chain are, from west to east, Niihau, Kauai, Oahu, Molokai, Lanai, Kahoolawe, Maui, and the Big Island of Hawaii.

 Maui Vacation Guide

-Explore Maui by Topic
+Explore the Valley Isle by Topic

-Maui, a.k.a. the 'Valley Isle,' is an incredible place for a Hawaiian vacation.
+The 'Valley Isle,' is an incredible place for a Hawaiian vacation.
 There aren't a whole lot of places in the world you can go and experience all you can on the small island of Maui.